degencodebeast/ccihs/README.md

 CCIHS is a developer toolkit designed to simplify the process of building cross-chain applications on Solana.
 It provides a unified, Solana-optimized API for interacting with cross-chain protocols, initially focusing on Wormhole integration.

+The key benefit of CCIHS is that it abstracts away much of the complexity of interacting with the cross-chain protocol on the Solana side, making it easier for developers to implement these cross-chain interactions.

 ## Features

 - Unified API for cross-chain operations on Solana